soup-bowl/Toshiba-L850-macOS-EFI/README.md

-# Toshiba Satelite Pro L850-1UJ, EFI Partition
+# 🍏 Toshiba Satelite Pro L850-1UJ, EFI Partition
 Contains all the EFI data to start-up using Clover. **Secure boot must be disabled**.

-WiFi chip doesn't work, so use a WiFi dongle (Edimax works fine).
-This isn't a pre-installed kext, use the installer packaged with this repo.
+[Read more about this Hackintosh build here](https://www.soupbowl.io/2020/04/toshiba-satellite-pro-l850-hackintosh-revisited/).

+This is the contents of the EFI folder, so ensure you clone this into the EFI partition's `EFI` folder.

+## 🚀 Functionality
+- ✅ Screen (full graphics)
+- ✅ Display brightness (media keys don't work)
+- ✅ Keyboard & trackpad
+- ✅ Battery monitor
+- ✅ USB
+- ✅ Ethernet (registers as eth0 - App Store/FaceTime works)
+- ✅ Speakers
+- ❌ Suspend
+- ❌ WiFi (Using Edimax N150 using [Chris111 drivers](https://github.com/chris1111/Wireless-USB-Adapter-Clover))
+- ❌ Keyboard brightness controls

-## Versions
+## 💻 Versions
-### Bootloader
+### 🥾 Bootloader
 Clover 5118.

-### Kexts
+### 🧩 Kexts

 Kext                 | Version     | Source
 -------------------- | ----------- | ------